sandialabs/hyram/CONTRIBUTING.md

 ### Hyram.SetupBootstrapper Project
 The `Hyram.SetupBootstrapper` project builds the final installation bundle.
-It can include multiple application installers (e.g. HyRAM and a .NET runtime installer).
+It can include multiple application installers (e.g. HyRAM+ and a .NET runtime installer).
-It also describes the installation GUI used by the user when installing HyRAM.
+It also describes the installation GUI used by the user when installing HyRAM+.

 - **`Bundle.wxs`** - configuration file specifying the included package(s) and installer GUI theme files.
 - **`theme.xml`** - configures the GUI of the installer.

 ### 7. Building the Installer
-Building a HyRAM installer is now a straightforward process.
+Building a HyRAM+ installer is now a straightforward process.
 The setup projects no longer need to be recreated when the python interpreter files changes.
 To build a new installer, simply build the Hyram.Setup and Hyram.SetupBootstrapper projects.
 Make sure the platform and configuration properties are set correctly for each included project.